kleis-technology/terraform-training/tutorials/TP4/README.md

 ### Context

-We restart from the recipe built in the previous practical.
+Restart from the recipe built in the previous practical.

 #### Setting/resetting recipe
 <details>